r4k0nb4k0n/r4k0nb4k0n/README.md

 ### 🙋 I'm Hyeongjin Choe a.k.a `r4k0nb4k0n`.

 Test is better than stare.
 Think harder, Code better, Debug faster and Test stronger.
+Code review makes the reviewee, reviewer, and the code strong.
+Remove obscure things through communication with peers.

 - 🌱 I’m currently learning in 42Seoul.